amay5027/simple-gantt-chart/README.md

 Caveats:

-- This metholodolgy was used in a real production application and works well, however this code has been over-simplified and abstracted from its original form in order to    remove any IP risk.
+- This methodology was used in a real production application and works well, however this code has been over-simplified and abstracted from its original form in order to    remove any IP risk.
  - Min width set to 600px - may not scale that well for smaller screens/mobiles.
  - Consider hiding event text on smaller screens.
  - Test with specific event data accordingly.